Sanday Small Isles

 The largest and most conspicuous building on Sanday is the deconsecrated Catholic church of St Edward, which stands alone on an elevated part of the island.

 The church, which is also owned by the National Trust for Scotland, was restored and converted into a hostel and Study Centre by the Hebridean Trust.
 It was successfully completed and opened in 2001 by the Princess Royal.
-However, the stone used to build the church is porous and no sooner was the paint applied to the renovated building that water seeped through the stone making the building uninhabitable as the intended study centre.
-The Chapel and all its woes returned to NTS after £1m had been spent (amounts reported do differ) without any benefit to the Hebridean Trust, National Trust for Scotland or more importantly the residents of Sanday and Canna.
+However, the stone used to build the church is porous and no sooner was the paint applied to the renovated building that water seeped through the stone.
+So making the building uninhabitable as the intended study centre.
+The Chapel and all its woes returned to NTS after £1m had been spent (amounts do differ according to choice of source !)

 Old spire St Edwards Sanday